-To run the loopback testing procedures, it is assumed that HSS RS-449 software version 6.0 or higher is installed.
+To run the loopback testing procedures, it is assumed that HSS RS-232 and V.35 software version 6.0 or higher is installed.

 Once you have set up and configured both WAN sites and find that you are unable to establish a connection between the two, complete the following procedures to isolate the problem (refer to Figure C-1 and Figure C-2).
+You can use these procedures to troubleshoot either the V.35 board or the HSS RS-232 board.

-Refer to the NETBuilder Family Bridge/Router Reference Guide for the following:
+Refer to the NETBuilder Family Bridge/Router Guide for the following: